NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Pull the Contents of a Bucket S3 (multithreaded)

-The NetApp Data Science Toolkit can be used to pull the contents of a bucket from S3 as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to pull the contents of a bucket from S3 as part of any Python program or workflow.

 Note: To pull to a data volume, the volume must be mounted locally.